Best Wi-Fi routers for Spectrum in 2026: get superior internet speeds

 Beyond that, your device should support Spectrum’s required features.
 This means a dual-band or tri-band device with Wi-Fi 6 (or newer) to handle modern internet speeds and device congestion.
 If you have a large home, purchase a Wi-Fi 7 mesh router system (to plug into your Spectrum box) for future-proofing.

-Final word on best Wi-Fi router for Spectrum
+Final word on the best Wi-Fi router for Spectrum

-If you have a larger home, I recommend you choose a Wi-Fi 7 mesh router system like the Netgear Orbi RBKE96 to plug into your existing Spectrum box.
-If you’re a hardcore gamer or power user, look for models with advanced QoS (Quality of Service) settings and multi-gig Ethernet ports to prioritize bandwidth where it matters most.
+There are also other options to consider depending on your needs.
+For example, if you have a larger home, look for a Wi-Fi 7 mesh router system like the Netgear Orbi RBKE96 to plug into your existing Spectrum box.
+And if you’re a hardcore gamer or power user, look for models with advanced QoS (Quality of Service) settings and multi-gig Ethernet ports to prioritize bandwidth where it matters most.

 FAQ